cyntsc/meta-analisis-athal/notebooks/Readme.md

     <li> Gene_length_extraction_from_GTF.ipynb  </li>
 </ul>
 The script is an adaptation from the https://www.reneshbedre.com/blog/expression_units.html who uses https://github.com/reneshbedre/bioinfokit library. <br>
 Note.
-Gene lengths are based on coding-gene features (CDS), if you wish to try another genetic-feature, g.e. exons, sRNA, etc., I encourage to do try it adjusting the required parameters in the gene-feature target. <br>
+Gene lengths are based on coding-gene features (CDS), if you wish to try another genetic-feature, g.e. exons, sRNA, etc., I encourage to do try it adjusting the required parameters in the gene-feature target. <br><br>

 **Supplementary resource 3: Exploratory-Data-Analysis (EDA)** <br>
 Scripts to get information from metadata, clusters or simply explore preliminar results. <br>